Ethel173/MC-Mods/RSPP/readme.md

 RSPP / RedstonePerformancePack

-	this is a mod that aims to remove the lagginess of redstone from lighting updates this mod makes restone and its components not have any lighting, fixing the lag spikes of lighting updates from powered redstone
+	this is a mod that aims to remove the lagginess of redstone from lighting updates this mod normalizes the lighting that redstone wire, ore, comparators, and repeaters. ore does not give off light when 'activated' anymore everything else gives off 3 light level both on and off